 In 1992, founder Dr. h. c.
 Peter Schnell provided SAGST with assets when he transferred his shares in the Software AG company to the foundation.
-With assets amounting to more than 1.2 billion euros, the foundation aims to be a healing force in the world, but also to participate responsibly in the financial market.
+With assets amounting around 1.4 billion euros, the foundation aims to be a healing force in the world, but also to participate responsibly in the financial market.
 According to CFO Markus Ziener, the primary goal of our asset management strategy is not to maximize profits, but to generate reasonable returns and make meaningful investments.
 In light of this, we only make financial investments that generate worth in the truest sense of the word.
 Instead of focusing on speculation and derivatives, our foundation purchases shares or bonds directly, or opts for direct participation in companies.
 As Ziener explains: “Just as we work very closely with people in our project work, we also want to do that with our investments.”

 An ever-larger role is being played by mission investments and so-called sustainable investments, which not only generate returns but further the foundation’s purpose.
 Examples include the “Heidelberg Village” housing project as well as our foundation’s strategic focal areas and key locations.
 Here, capital investment and project support have long gone hand in hand.
 In the future, we aim to expand this area even further, as these types of projects allow us to better serve the general public good.
 According to Ziener, investments in the common good allow us to even better pursue our “intrinsic purpose” as a foundation.

 Clear Investment Principles